bonn0062/GSoD/absolute_beginners.rst

 **What are the attributes of an array?**

 An array is usually a fixed-size container of items of the same type and size.
 The number of dimensions and items in an array is defined by its shape.
-The shape of an array is atuple of non-negative integers that specify the sizes of each dimension.
+The shape of an array is a tuple of non-negative integers that specify the sizes of each dimension.

 In NumPy, dimensions are called **axes**.
 This means that if you have a 2D array that looks like this: